Soup Season

 Season the soup to taste with salt and pepper.
 Ladle the soup into bowls and serve.
 Finish soup with parmesan cheese if desired.

-I cook the pasta separately and toos with a tablespoon of olive oil, so that it will not stick together.
-Add for kids, or anyone who wants a heartier soup.
+I cook the pasta separately and toss it with a tablespoon of olive oil so that it does not stick together.
+This is a great addition for kids or anyone who wants a heartier soup.